 You decide how much effort you want to put in.
 Writing the carnival can take a couple of hours for a simple post, or you can spend several days searching out and polishing playful math gems to share.

 I try to start writing a draft of my blog carnival post long before my deadline.
 I collect pictures (good advice on finding pictures here) and quotations whenever I find something I like, and enter them into my post ahead of time.
-If I have the framework in place, then all I have to add at the last minute are the submission links, and the job doesn’t seem overwhelming.
+If I have the framework in place, then all I have to add at the last minute are the blog post links, and the job doesn’t seem overwhelming.

 Make sure you have the right to use any image you post.
 Either create a graphic yourself or find something marked “Creative Commons” — and then follow the CC rules and give credit to the artist/photographer.